QualiSystems/devguide_source/_orchestration/8.0.0/getting-started.md

 and teardown procedures as well as other custom workflows that can be made available in the sandbox.
 Examples would include saving and restoring state, starting test traffic, running a failover scenarios and more.

+_**Tip: Before developing scripts, please familiarize yourself with CloudShell by taking a course in [Quali University](http://university.quali.com).
+These courses also include a CloudShell SDK package that installs a lightweight edition of CloudShell on which you can perform your training and development activities.**_

 ### Creating a simple environment script

 In your preferred IDE create a new Python file.
 For now we'll want to keep its functionality very basic.